Frindle: Awards and honors

+Sequel

+The Frindle Files, a sequel to Frindle and set a generation after the first book, was published posthumously by Random House on August 27, 2024.
+The cover art was created by Clements' longtime collaborator Brian Selznick.

 Film adaptation

 In 2015, it was announced that a film adaptation was in development with Mike Karz and Bill Bindley producing and Sam Harper penning the script.
 Susan Sarandon signed on to portray Mrs. Lorelei Granger.
 As of 2024, no further development has been announced.